-The operation lies within the Chapman's Creek Catchment.
-Chapman's Creek is an ephemeral creek which flows through the property roughly from south to north.
+The project lies within the Chapman's Creek Catchment.
+Chapman's Creek is an ephemeral creek which flows along the northern boundary of the project.
+Tributaries of Chapmans Creek flow through the the site roughly from south to north.
 The water management system has been designed to protect Chapman's Creek.